Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 - `03 Nord Glass Windows Interior Sunrays`
 - `05 Raven Rock Glass Windows`
 - `05 Raven Rock Glass Windows Interior Sunrays`

+## Step 8: Project Atlas
+Project Atlas improves performance even further by using different techniques than MOP.
+Using them together will get you quite the FPS gain.

 1. [Download Project Atlas](https://www.nexusmods.com/morrowind/mods/45399)
      - *Warning: This mod is not recommended if you play the game on a very, very old GPU.
 The so-called texture atlases are quite large and might actually hurt your performance in this case.
 Semi-modern onboard Intel/AMD GPUs should be okay though.*